From MozillaZine Knowledge Base

 This article deals with Firefox or Mozilla Suite/SeaMonkey not remembering user names and passwords you enter.
 If Thunderbird does not remember passwords, see Password not remembered - Thunderbird.

-- If the user name is empty, try double-clicking within the user name field to see if you have a previously entered user name to choose from.
+- If the user name is empty, try double-clicking within the user name field to see if you have a previously entered other user names to choose from.

-- Firefox 3.5 and later won't offer to store a new password if you are in a Private Browsing mode session.
-One way to enter Private Browsing mode is if you select: Tools > Options > Privacy > History: Firefox will: "Never Remember History".
+- Firefox won't offer to store a new password if you are in a Private Browsing mode session.
+One way to enter Private Browsing mode is to select: Tools > Options > Privacy > History: Firefox will: "Never Remember History".
 You also see a, possibly grayed, "Tools > Stop Private Browsing" menu entry if you are currently in Private Browsing mode.
 To leave permanent Private Browsing mode go to "Tools > Options > Privacy" and choose the setting Firefox will: Use custom settings for history and uncheck "Automatically start Firefox in a private browsing session".

 Password Manager settings

-You must have the "Remember passwords" feature enabled for the browser to remember them.
-In Firefox 2.0 and above, make sure Tools -> Options -> Security / Passwords -> "Remember passwords for sites" is checked.
+You must have the "Remember passwords" feature enabled for the browser to remember them:

-Additionally, you may have once told the browser to never save the passwords for the site.
-In Firefox 2.0 and above, check the list under Tools -> Options -> Security / Passwords -> Exceptions.
+Remember also that you may have once told the browser to never save the passwords for the site.
+Check the list under

 Passwords cleared with Clear Recent History